gnome-keysign/gnome-keysign/README.rst

 Here, the client side is described.
 This is to sign someone's key.

-If you select the "Get Key" Tab, you can either enter a key's fingerprint manually or scan a bar code.
+You are presented with feed of your camera and an entry field to type in a string.
 If you meet someone who has the server side of the application running, you can scan the bar code present at the other party.

 After you either typed a fingerprint or scanned a bar code, the program will look for the relevant key on your local network.
 Note that you've